 The TWAIN SANE Interface and the SANE Preference Pane are installed in the Mac OS X part of the file system and can be uninstalled by simply dragging them from their install locations to the Trash.
 The install locations are /Library/Image Capture/TWAIN Data Sources/SANE.ds and /Library/PreferencePanes/SANE.prefPane.

-The other packages are installed in the Unix part of the file system and are therefore not visible from the Mac OS X desktop.
+The other packages are installed in the Unix part of the file system (in this case in /usr/local) and are therefore not visible from the Mac OS X desktop.
 So to remove these packages you need to remove the installed files and directories manually from the Terminal.
 Simply remove the files in the list obtained from lsbom as described above, and the directories in the list if they are empty.
 Do not forcefully remove any directories if they are not empty, since then you will remove files installed by other packages.
 (If the directory contains only a file named “.DS_Store” it can be safely removed.)

 After removing the files you might also want to remove the “receipt” for the installation.
 This can be done using pkgutil: